proofrock/caddy_smallshield/README.md

 > 5 gp, 3 lbs, AC +1

-This Caddy module is really simple (for now), it loads a local file containing a blacklist of IPs or IP ranges
+This Caddy module is really simple (for now), it loads a URL containing a blacklist of IPs or IP ranges

 ```
 ...